datacamp/courses-drivendata-water-pumps/chapter1.md

 --- type:NormalExercise xp:100 skills:1
 ## How it works

-Welcome to our Kaggle Machine Learning Tutorial.
-In this tutorial you will explore how to tackle Kaggle's Titanic competition using R and Machine Learning.
-In case you're new to R, it's recommended that you first take our free [Introduction to R Tutorial](https://www.datacamp.com/courses/free-introduction-to-r).
+Welcome to our tutorial on the Driven Data's Water Pumps challenge.
+Here you will learn how to get started with the competition using R. In case you're new to R, it's recommended that you first take our free [Introduction to R Tutorial](https://www.datacamp.com/courses/free-introduction-to-r).
 Furthermore, while not required, familiarity with machine learning techniques is a plus so you can get the maximum out of this tutorial.

 In the editor on the right you should type R code to solve the exercises.
 When you hit the 'Submit Answer' button, every line of code is interpreted and executed by R and you get a message whether or not your code was correct.
 The output of your R code is shown in the console in the lower right corner.
 R makes use of the `#` sign to add comments; these lines are not run as R code, so they will not influence your result.